Elrendar Sword & Shields — Combat (ESS)

 Aggressive

 Everyone's favorite high risk, high reward type of playstyle.
-Deal more damage, take more damage, and have very little down town.
-Great for straight offense types.
+Deal more damage, take more damage, and have very little down time Great for straight offense types.

 Balanced